Community Projects & Volunteering & Internships

 Jiquilillo and the surrounding areas face many challenges: unemployment and dependence on seasonal work, volatile and persistently low incomes, and a struggling education system.
 Environmental challenges abound as well.

 We help out by working with the communities to create and support social and environmental programs, while providing an eco-hostel destination for volunteers and guests alike.

 The work we do is primarily funded from hostel earnings.
 So, even if you don’t volunteer yourself, just by staying at the Rancho for a few days you are supporting your host community.
 We are a small scale, hands-on initiative and the majority of the projects rely on the contribution and commitment of volunteers, so please do get in touch if you’d like to dedicate your time and talents to any of our programs!

-We are accepting applicants for the November 2014 season to help manage the hostel and community projects.
+We are accepting applicants for the November 2015 season to help manage the hostel.
 You must be able to commit to a minimum of six months, with a preferred commitment of one year.
 You must speak a minimum of intermediate conversational Spanish and be fluent in English.
 You must have an interest in eco-tourism, great people skills, and be willing to work ten+ hour days.
 Management and/or hospitality experience is a plus.
-Your responsibilities will include running the hostel and community projects.
+Your responsibilities will include day-to-day operations of running the hostel, including managing staff.
 You will be paid a monthly salary and room and board will be provided.